 We encourage all individuals to report a potential violation of the university’s policy with the following steps.

-If the complaint relates allegations of sexual misconduct or harassment, employees should refer to the Office of Equity & Title IX.
+If the complaint relates allegations of sexual misconduct or harassment, employees should refer to the Office of Title IX and Discrimination Resolution.

 Formal Grievance Process